 How to assemble the Trader Joe’s Winter Cheese Board (1 min 18 secs):

 Here’s how to create a Perfect Trader Joe’s Winter Cheese Board!
-From easy prep ahead ideas to festive garnish, I’ve got you covered on ideas!
+From easy prep ahead ideas to festive garnish, I’ve got you covered!
 Plus a video of how I put mine together!
-Everything can be purchased at Trader Joe’s for great price!
+Everything can be purchased at Trader Joe’s for a great price!

 - cheeses: 4-6 kinds, include a cheddar, brie, goat’s milk, and other favorites to create a variety; include about 1-2 ounces of cheese per person per cheese